Las Posadas with Kids: Mexico's Magical December Christmas Tradition

 How to Join In Respectfully

 Public Posadas in town squares are open to anyone.
 Private Posadas at family homes are for invited guests.
-If you are walking through a colonial neighborhood and see a procession, follow along behind, sing if you know the words, and join the group at the host house if you are explicitly invited in.
+If you're walking through a colonial neighborhood and see a procession, follow along behind, sing if you know the words, and join the group at the host house only if you're explicitly invited in.

 What to Pack for Las Posadas Nights

 December nights in Mexico's central highlands are cold (40-50°F / 4-10°C).
 The processions are outdoors.
-You and your kids will freeze if you pack only beach gear.
+You and your kids will freeze if you packed only beach gear.
+Listen to me on this one.

-- Columbia kids rain jacket - December rain is rare but possible, and the jacket doubles as a wind layer
+• Columbia kids rain jacket - December rain is rare but possible, and it doubles as a wind layer

-- A small flashlight per kid - candles are traditional but a flashlight is safer for little kids in crowds
+• A small flashlight per kid - candles are traditional but a flashlight is safer for the little ones in crowds

 Pre-Trip Reading for Kids